Factorio-debugging/factorio-circuit-ast/README.md

-# Factorio debugging
+# Factorio circuit AST

-This is a library and cli that enables debugging factorio circuits

-# Parts

-## AST

 This package contains a kind of Abstract Syntax Tree used for the interpreter.
-This can be built from the IR or a blueprint string
+This can be built from the IR or a blueprint string.
+It enables interpreting and debugging circuits.